DefiledSpec/defiledspec.github.io/README.md

 * Liri Bot - Like SIRI but...better!
 * Word Guess CLI - Hangman game using constructors in node.js and inquirer.js
 * Bamazon - Amazon like store front on the command line written in node.js and using mySQL for data storage.
+* Friend Finder - Node.js server with front-end client for finding a friend with similar intrests.

 ## Current Projects

-* Friend Finder - Node.js server with front-end client for finding a friend with similar intrests.
+* Eat Da Burger - Node.js ORM using handlebars